NCBI-Hackathons/VirusDiscoveryProject/DarkMatter1/README.md

 2. Utilizing the viral annotation pipeline (VIGA), we are developing a scoring method to split contigs for additional processing.
 VIGA uses blastx annotation and pVOG databases to annotate prodigal predicted genes.
 The resulting tabular output contains features including strand, amino acid size, location start, annotations, and pVOG hits.
 The scoring system will determine which contigs to port downstream to team 7 or retain for expanded processing.
 The high scoring contigs will be additionally processed using the approach defined in method 1 to expand the search space for domains.
-Negative control: Bacterial contigs discovered by the domains team will be passed through the pipeline and scoring metric to calculate the number of false positives
+   * *Negative control*: Bacterial contigs discovered by the domains team will be passed through the pipeline and scoring metric to calculate the number of false positives
-Positive control: 7 Known knowns contigs have been passed through the pipeline and the scoring system is currently being developed against this output
+   * *Positive control*: 7 Known knowns contigs have been passed through the pipeline and the scoring system is currently being developed against this output
-Scaling: The VIGA pipeline can be run in parallel and completed quickly (>10s wall time) with positive control.
+   * *Scaling*: The VIGA pipeline can be run in parallel and completed quickly (>10s wall time) with positive control.
 It is unknown how scaling the data in each run affects processing speed.